AthenZ/athenz/kubernetes/charts/athenz-zms/README.md

 <a id="markdown-about-zms-passwords" name="about-zms-passwords"></a>
 ### About ZMS passwords

 Please pass the ZMS passwords as values to helm during deployment.
 Prevent including passwords in your properties file since config files will be deployed as ConfigMap.

-<a id="markdown-todo" name="todo"></a>
-### TODO

-1. add `values.schema.json`

 <a id="markdown-authors" name="authors"></a>
 ## Authors